s-andrews/capstone_docs/capstone_docs/docs/docs/jobs.md

 ## Running programs via the web interface

-If you would like to run either RStudio or JupyterLab on a compute node then rather than going via an ssh connection and using ```qlogin``` you can also access these environments via the cluster web interface.
+If you would like to run programs such as RStudio, JupyterLab, FileBrowser or Ollama on a compute node then rather than going via an ssh connection and using ```qlogin``` you can also access these environments via the cluster web interface.

 If you log into the web interface at [https://capstone.babraham.ac.uk](https://capstone.babraham.ac.uk) and then click on the ```programs``` tab you will see options to launch and then connect to either an Rstudio Server or Jupyter Lab session.